huggingface/blog/fhe-endpoints.md

 ## Conclusion and next steps

-In this blog post, we have shown that custom endpoints are pretty easy yet powerful to use.
-What we do in Concrete ML is pretty different from the regular workflow of ML practitioners, but we are still able to accommodate the custom endpoints to deal with most of our needs.
+In this blog post, we have shown that custom Endpoints are pretty easy yet powerful to use.
+What we do in Concrete ML is pretty different from the regular workflow of ML practitioners, but we are still able to accommodate the custom Endpoints to deal with most of our needs.
 Kudos to Hugging Face engineers for developing such a generic solution.

 We explained how: